[ scholar ] [ datasets ] [ github ] [ blog ] [ short cv ]

 I am a computer scientist.
 My primary interests are machine learning and computer vision, with an emphasis on creating machine learning systems that enable scientific discoveries.

 Currently, I am a Research Scientist at GenBio AI.
-I am working on large AI models for biology, particularly at the cell and tissue level.
+I am working on large multimodal AI models for biology, particularly at the cell and tissue level.

 Combining Observational Data and Language for Species Range Estimation